breedx-splk/java-http-header-attributes/README.md

 ```

 ## Configuration

+Configuration is provided to the java agent via system properties passed
+on the commandline.

 If you look in the [`build.gradle.kts`](build.gradle.kts) file, you will
 notice several JVM commandline args.
 These are used to wire up the java agent,